melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

     - The `git pull` command **pulls** remote changes to our local repository.
 We need to run it to sync our local repository to the newest updates on the remote.
     - The `git remote` command is used to manage remotes, such as setting the GitHub URL, to view the configured remotes, and other actions.

-## Collaborating with Git
+## 3. Collaborating with Git

 So far, we've learned how to set up a local repository, how to track changes, and how to sync our local repository with the remote by pushing and pulling.
 Now, let's see how collaborating with Git and GitHub works in practice.
-In this section, you will **clone** an existing repository, make changes to it, and submit those changes as a **pull request**.
+In this section, you will [clone](#glossary) an existing repository, make changes to it, and submit those changes as a [pull request.](#glossary)

 ### Cloning a repository